Governance

 This Annual Report identifies each Director with their biography, which outline the relevant skills, qualifications and previous roles that each have held.
 This demonstrates the adequacy of the Board and identifies any additional experience, skills, personal qualities, gender balance and capabilities necessary to deliver the strategy for the benefit of shareholders and shows how directors are maintaining their skill sets.

-Annual Reports will also detail significant matters requiring external advice and describe any significant advice provided internally to the Board by the Company Secretary or Senior Independent Director.
+Annual Reports will also detail significant matters requiring external advice and describe any significant advice provided internally to the Board by the Company Secretary or Senior Non-Executive Director.

 Principle 7